nobruinfo/midnightmega/readme.md

 * ✓ ~~Additional `dirent` blocks are placed outside track 40~~ ~~and this is not what Commodore did.~~
 * ✓ ~~Additional file blocks are also placed within track 40.~~
+* Updir within disk root folder unecessarily re-reads the headers
+* After file delete BAM seems to be written in the according function as well as in nav.c<br />
+  better check with DEBUG on
 * BAM and `dirent` blocks are read/written way too often.
 With the now cache for two disks (left and right) in place this can be optimised.<br />